Attraction Guide: Fort Adams State Park, Newport, Rhode Island, United States

 Fort Adams State Park Guide

-Explore History and Breathtaking Views at Fort Adams State Park Guide
+Explore History and Beauty: Discover Fort Adams State Park Guide

 Transportation

-The RIPTA (Rhode Island Public Transit Authority) Route 67 (Bellevue/Mansions) provides service to Fort Adams State Park.
-Check the RIPTA website for the most up-to-date schedules and route information.
+RIPTA (Rhode Island Public Transit Authority) Route 64 (Broadway/Newport Gateway Center) provides service to Fort Adams State Park.
+Check the RIPTA website for schedules and specific stop locations.
+Parking is available at the park, but it can fill up quickly during peak season.